1095-B Reporting

 What is 1095-B Reporting?

-General Information About Forms 1094-B and 1095-B
+Overview of Forms 1094‑B and 1095‑B

-What information is included in Form 1095-B reporting?
+What information is included in Form 1095-B Reporting?

 Form 1095-B provides detailed information about an individual's health coverage to ensure compliance with the ACA.
 Line by line, the form requires the following: